 Read more about Burnout and stress among healthcare workers.

-To be able to understand how much gender identity impacts healthcare professional’s jobs and healthcare careers, M3 Global Research conducted a global M3 Pulse survey and gathered insights from over 6 375 healthcare professionals working in Europe and USA.
+To be able to understand how much gender identity and discrimination impact healthcare professionals’ jobs and healthcare careers, M3 Global Research conducted a global M3 Pulse survey and gathered insights from over 6 375 healthcare professionals working in Europe and USA.

 We asked our M3 Panel Members: